cratekube/cratekube.github.io/services.md

 # Services

+Managing your application is a breeze with CrateKube's services.

 ## Compute

-CrateKube manages your memory and CPU in a resource pool model to ensure your cloud applications get the power they need to run as effectively as possible.
+Manage your memory and CPU in a resource pool model to ensure your cloud applications get the power they need to run as effectively as possible.

 ## Storage

+Keep your data secure and organized.
 CrateKube supports a variety of storage options, including Docker volumes and automounts.

 ## Networking

-CrateKube keeps your cloud applications connected and secure.

- ?
-How?
-What do we want to call out here?
+Connect your microservices and applications to the resources they need while shielding them from the dangers of the Internet.

 ## Value-add Services

-CrateKube's value add services provide additional functionality to enhance your application with little effort.
+Value-add services provide additional functionality to enhance your application with little effort.

  * Logging
  * Monitoring

- ?
-What else do we want to call out here?

 ## Consultation

-We provide consultation as a service to help you achieve your solution using CrateKube.
+Get expert help in achieving your solution through our consultation services.
 [Learn More](./consultation.md)